It’s time to start planning for the recovery. Here’s why.

 I’ve even heard talk of Australia re-starting international flights with other countries that have COVID under control, including China.
 Imagine if Chinese students and tourists could come here while the rest of the world was closed to them.
 That alone could jump-start a recovery.

-Lindy Muller, our FP&A Practice lead, recently wrote a blog post, Planning for a “VUCA” world post Coronavirus.
-Her top recommendation was to develop scenario plans.
+Read another recent blog post, Planning for a “VUCA” world post Coronavirus including top recommendation was to develop scenario plans.
 That means having an up-side plan as well as a down-side one.
 You may need that recovery scenario sooner than you thought.

 While there is still cause for concern, and we could get a second wave of infections, I feel that this is unlikely – social distancing has become ingrained and Australia is testing widely.
 To me, the greater risk to business now is not managing the recovery.
 Gartner’s term is, “Winning in the Turns”.
 Much like motor racing – it’s easy to drive straight – the bends sort out the winners and losers.
 Similarly, in business, some will come unstuck in the downturn and others will accelerate too slowly in the upturn.